williamjess/Tron/README.md

 # Description:

 Using ChatGPT API and NodeJs to create an old-style chat application in the theme of Tron.
 Beginner tier react app.
+You will need an OPENAI Seceret Key for this app to run.
+In the .env file, replace the blank space with your own API key.
+You'll also need a version of OPENAPI model GPT-4o for the API to return.

 ## Setup Env
 In a new terminal: